extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 start of day
 ```

-`weekday N` shifts the date forward to the 0-indexed day in th
+`weekday N` shifts the date forward to the 0-indexed day in the future, unless
+the provided date is that index.
+Sunday is 0.

+`localtime` modifies UTC dates by shifting